 I had previously ridden the Milano model and there are a lot of obvious similarities.
-The Milano is definitely made with the daily commuter in mind, whereas the Moscow is geared more to the recreational rider, who will be venturing off-road more often.
-If I had to choose between the two, I would go for the Moscow, simply because it has that ‘go anywhere’ feel, and if you decided to use it as an every day commuter bike, there are provisions to fit mudguards and a rack.
+The Milano is made with the daily commuter in mind, whereas the Moscow is geared more toward the recreational rider, who will be venturing off-road more often.
+If I had to choose between the two, I would go for the Moscow, simply because it has that ‘go anywhere’ feel, and if you decided to use it as an everyday commuter bike, there are provisions to fit mudguards and a rack.

-As with all the other NCM bikes I have reviewed, I really rate this bike.
-It has to the best value electric mountain bike on the market at the moment.
+As with all the other NCM bikes I have reviewed, I rate this bike.
+It has to be the best-value electric mountain bike on the market at the moment.

-The great thing about this bike, is that the build quality is excellent.
+The great thing about this bike is that the build quality is excellent.
 It feels very rugged and durable, although I would err on the side of caution when taking it off the beaten track.
-It is not a high end mountain bike and isn’t designed to take the rigours of extreme downhill riding.
-The suspension forks are fine for rough surfaces and a few small potholes, but nothing too harsh like rocks an logs.
+It is not a high-end mountain bike and isn’t designed to take the rigours of extreme downhill riding.
+The suspension forks are fine for rough surfaces and a few small potholes, but nothing too harsh like rocks and logs.